BeyondScheme/BeyondScheme.github.io/_posts/2016-04-26-distributed-game-of-life-in-elixir.md

 end
 {% endhighlight %}

-We will add some useful functions to `GameOfLife.Board` module which helps us to do operations on the list of alive cells.
+As you saw before we added some useful functions to `GameOfLife.Board` module which helps us to do operations on the list of alive cells.

 Another interesting thing is how we use `Task.Supervisor` in: